-On this tutorial we will create a dreamscape of a fisherman in a panoramic lake using some image stocks.
-We will use some essential techniques in doing matte painting and photo manipulation.
-You will be amazed on how easy it is to combine several different images and match their color.
+In this tutorial, we will create a dreamscape of a fisherman in a panoramic lake using some image stocks.
+We will use some essential techniques for doing matte painting and photo manipulation.
+You will be amazed at how easy it is to combine several different images and match their color.
 We will use masking, brush tool, some filter, color adjustments all through the steps in this tutorial.
 Use Adobe Photoshop CS3 or higher, don’t forget a glass or more glasses of coffee and optionally a pack of cigarette for your companion;-) Ready..?

 Step 1 (A new Document)